eugenwintersberger/pnitools/doc/source/cli_tools/nxtee.rst

 :command:`tee` utility.
 It reads data from standard input and writes it to a NeXus object.

-The program requires no additional command line options.
 All data received via standard input is appended to the NeXus object referenced by *NEXUSPATH*.
 As standard input can only provided a linear stream of data :program:`nxtee` makes some assumptions about how this data is appended to the target object.
 Furthermore there are some limitations in particular when dealing with string data.

 * for the NeXus object, :program:`nxtee` assumes that the first dimension runs over the number of entries in the particular field.
 In other words,